lang-party/Summer2022/README.md

 Submitted languages may use any software license.

-For the text in each submission, however, we ask that you license it as [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+For the text in each submission, we ask that you license it as [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).